scottehigie/SH-GROUP-16/README.md

 Balarm etowa SH-IT-0050187,
 Toroabasi Jeremiah SH-IT-0109316.

-Scott Ehigie and Chiemerie Oguejiofor worked on the CSS and finalized the project.
+Scott Ehigie and Chiemerie Oguejiofor finalized the html and worked on the CSS.